About us

 The idea behind the open source solution

-In the same year, Emanuel Schütze developed an internal prototype of OpenSlides in PHP specifically for the federal assemblies of the Federal Association of Protestant Student Communities (Bundes-ESG).
-At the end of 2010, Oskar Hahn and Emanuel Schütze began a complete redevelopment in Python/Django and built a free software product called “OpenSlides.”
-OpenSlides was released in August 2011 under the GNU GPL v2+.
-Version 1.0 was released on September 12, 2011, and was put into productive use for the first time shortly thereafter at the 2011 ESG General Assembly in Hanover.
+Driven by the idea of optimizing presentations and projections for meetings and avoiding the need to work with PowerPoint in live mode, Emanuel Schütze developed the first prototype in PHP in 2005 specifically for the federal meetings of the Federal Association of Protestant Student Communities (Bundes-ESG).
+At the end of 2010, Oskar Hahn, Emanuel Schütze, and Norman Jäckel began a complete redevelopment in Python/Django and built a free software product called “OpenSlides,” which was released in version 1.0 on September 12, 2011, under the GNU GPL v2+.

-Initially, OpenSlides was offered as a mobile version on a USB stick with on-site installation.
-Today, it is an internet-enabled solution available as a cloud and SaaS service.
+Since then, OpenSlides has evolved from a simple projection and organization platform into a comprehensive web-based solution.
+Initially offered as a mobile version on a USB stick with on-site installation, OpenSlides is now an internet-enabled solution available as a cloud and SaaS service.

 • 2005: First prototype developed and deployed